Neck Pain Treatment Oakville

 1. Degenerative Disc Disease & Degenerative Joint Disease

 Many patients come to our clinic with spinal X-rays showing degenerative disc or joint disease (DDD/DJD) in the neck.
+Most of these patients present with an extremely stiff neck and are looking for stiff neck treatment.
 While these images may look concerning, our chiropractors have reassuring news—degeneration doesn’t always cause pain.
 Even those with no neck pain can have significantly degenerated X-rays.

 The takeaway?
 Degenerative changes aren’t necessarily the root of your discomfort.
 Our chiropractors specialize in effective neck pain treatment, regardless of what your X-rays show.